Amrindra/24hours-OnlineShop/README.md

 # 24hours-OnlineShop
 I was inpired by Amazon and Wayfair website to create this Ecommerce website.
 I built this site with ReactJS, CSS, Context API and Firebase.

+* If you want to add item into the cart you have to create a fake account first. e.g: abc@gmail.com for the password: abcd1234.
+You can choose your own fake email and password.

 # Main Hompage Section.
 SEE DEMO: https://24hours-online-shop.netlify.app/